|

 Advantages of Raster Art

-Raster graphics excel at capturing intricate details, textures, and photographic elements, making them suitable for digital paintings, photo editing, and realistic illustrations.
+Raster graphics excel at capturing complex details, textures, and photographic elements, making them suitable for digital paintings, photo editing, and realistic illustrations.

 Raster-based software offers a wide array of filters, brushes, and effects that can enhance and manipulate images creatively.